High fashion jewelry isn’t usually accessible to all of us.

 For all the women (and men, not judging) out there who love their glitter and sparkles, this MLM has more glitter than RuPaul’s dressing room.

-They’re a part of the Swarovski brand, and they’ve made a killing.
+As part of the Swarovski brand, as you’ve probably guessed, they’ve made a killing.

 So should you get involved?